CodeAndCake/AppsFromScratch/sessions/03/README.md

 ### Functions

-Functions are sets of instructions, packaged nicely for us to use over an over.
+Functions are sets of instructions, packaged nicely for us to use over and over.

 Functions make code **reusable**.